spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 ### Download GitHub app private key

-If you're setting up the GitHub bridge, you'll need to generate and download a private key file after you created your GitHub app.
+If you're setting up the GitHub bridge, you need to create your GitHub app, and generate a private key file of it.

+You need to download the private key file, if you will install the file manually or with the `aux` role.
+For details, see [the section below](#manage-github-private-key-with-aux-role).

 ## Adjusting the playbook configuration